 Five hundred members of the community came together at Liberty Park in September 1910 to celebrate Emancipation Day.
 Rev. Morris and Elizabeth took part in the program and “pointed with pride to what had already been done by the colored race since its release from the iron hand of slavery.”

 Elizabeth and her children moved to Grand Junction, Colorado, where she helped establish Handy Chapel (AME).
 Although her personal tragedies and family difficulties ultimately limited her ability to play a continued role in Utah’s black community, her energy and charisma brought and bound the women together in a helpful way.

 One of the greatest triumphs of Elizabeth’s final years was seeing her daughters graduate from the university and work as teachers.
 Elizabeth Austin Taylor Morris died at her daughter’s home in Owensboro, Kentucky, on March 22, 1932.

-Amy Tanner Thiriot is an independent historian and author of the forthcoming book, Slaves in Zion: African American Servitude in Utah Territory.
+Amy Tanner Thiriot is an independent historian and author of the forthcoming book, Slavery in Zion: Black Lives and Black Servitude in Utah Territory.

 Paul Emory Putz, “For Race and Region: A Brief History of the Western Negro Press Association,” 1896–1920, Great Plains Quarterly 38, no. 2 (Spring 2018): 175–98.

 See France A. Davis, Light in the Midst of Zion: A History of Black Baptists in Utah, 1892–1996 (Salt Lake City, UT: University Publishing, 1997).

 Much appreciation to Elizabeth’s family who preserved clippings from Plain Dealer and provided such enthusiasm for this project.